drmaien/HEPMLC/README.md

 https://doi.org/10.48550/arXiv.2409.05453).

 If you use HEPMLC with ScannerS for data generation, then please also cite:
 - [ScannerS](https://gitlab.com/jonaswittbrodt/ScannerS) and its associated packages/papers.

 Please also cite relevant data and ML packages, referenced in 2409.05453.

+## Paper dataset

+The dataset used in the paper can be found in [Mendeley Data](https://data.mendeley.com/preview/sg699fykng?a=c4f6d85c-fd4d-44ad-a1ad-006980900289)

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.